 - Let the gas company turn the gas back on.

-could be damaged in a disaster such as an earthquake, landslide
+Your sewer system could be damaged in a disaster such as an earthquake, landslide or flood.

 - Plastic bags placed in the toiled bowl will also work.